roadchimp/airoadmap/memory-bank/airoadmap.md

   *   Both rely on the PostgreSQL implementation in pg-storage.ts
   *   listReports() implementation has a fallback mechanism that uses raw SQL if the ORM query fails

+*** Generating Report using OpenAI API Calls ***

+When you click "Generate Report" on the final assessment step, the system:
+Creates an assessment record (/api/assessments) Generates a report based on that assessment (/api/reports/assessment/${id}) The report generation process involves multiple AI calls: generateEnhancedExecutiveSummary - Uses OpenAI to create a summary generateAICapabilityRecommendations - For each role in the assessment (This is being used in the Opportunities tab and generates specific AI capability recommendations for each of the top roles identified in the assessment.) generatePerformanceImpact - For each role and department (Used in the "Performance Metrics" tab.
+These predictions provide numerical metrics for expected improvements and ROI.
+From the screenshot, you can see "$490000 Estimated Annual ROI" in the right panel)

 Caching Considerations
 All routes include cache control headers and use unstable_noStore() to disable caching: